Columbia Pike–Pentagon Line: Service changes

-June 2018 changes

 The Columbia Pike Line began to be rerouted by simplifying various routes into a single route.
 Routes 16B, 16J, 16P was discontinued on June 24, 2018, and replaced by 16A, 16C, and 16E.
 Route 16H from the Columbia Pike–Pentagon City Line also took over a portion of routes 16B, 16J, and 16P.
 Alongside of these changes, daily service was added to the 16A.
 Route 16C was brought back into the Columbia Pike Line service, after a 15-year hiatus, while other 16 line routes took over the old 16C.
 Route 16C also replaced the 16X from the Columbia Pike–Federal Triangle Limited Line, which operated up to Federal Triangle in Washington D.C.
 By bringing more reliable and faster service, the 16A & 16C serves limited stops on Columbia Pike in Arlington County.
 Routes 16E, 16G & 16H continues to serve to all stops on Columbia Pike in Arlington County.

-2020 Proposed Changes
+During the COVID-19 pandemic, the line was reduced to operate on its Saturday Supplemental Schedule, with 16C service to Federal Triangle being suspended.
+The line began operating on its Sunday service on March 18, 2020.
+Weekend service was also reduced to operate every 30 minutes on the 16C with the 16A and 16E weekend service being suspended.
+Full service was restored on August 23, 2020, however 16C service to Federal Triangle remained suspended.

-During WMATAs 2021 Fiscal Year budget, it was proposed to eliminate route 16C towards Downtown DC to reduce redundancy with the Blue and Yellow Lines and to fully eliminate route 16E which will be replaced by restored late night Metrorail service.
+During WMATAs 2021 Fiscal Year budget, it was proposed to eliminate route 16C towards Downtown DC to reduce redundancy with the Blue and Yellow Lines and to fully eliminate route 16E which will be replaced by restored late-night Metrorail service.

-September 2020 proposed changes

-On September 10, 2020 as part of its FY2022 proposed budget, WMATA proposed to truncate route 16C service from Downtown DC to Pentagon station, in order to reduce costs and low federal funds.
+On September 10, 2020 as part of its FY2022 proposed budget, WMATA proposed to truncate route 16C service from Downtown DC to Pentagon station, to reduce costs and low federal funds.
 It was also proposed to reduce weekend service on all routes of this line.
 Weeknight 16E service is unaffected, however, all 16E trips after midnight is proposed to be eliminated.
-Route 16C has not operated to Downtown DC since March 13, 2020 due to Metro's response to the COVID-19 pandemic.
+Route 16C has not operated to Federal Triangle since March 13, 2020 due to Metro's response to the COVID-19 pandemic.

+On September 5, 2021, the line was increased to operate every 12 minutes alongside the 16G and 16H daily between 7AM and 9PM.
+However 16C service to Federal Triangle was essentially discontinued.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the line was changed completely.
+The 16A was renamed into the F44 operating mostly the same as its former 16A counterpart, but the limited-stop portion along Columbia Pike was eliminated.
+The 16C and 16E were combined with the 16M and renamed the A40.
+Service to Culmore was replaced by Routes A49 (a modified version of the former 16Y) and A58 (a modified version of the former 22A and 22F).